cs3110/textbook/basics/scope.md

 let f x = x*x
 let f y = y*y
 ```
 This principle is more commonly known as *alpha equivalence*: the two functions
-are equivalent up to renaming of variables, which is also called *alpha conversion*,
+are equivalent up to renaming of variables, which is also called *alpha
-for historical reasons that are unimportant here.
+conversion* for historical reasons that are unimportant here.

 According to the Principle of Name Irrelevance, these two expressions should
 be identical: